Last Updated: 2 months ago

 Personality of the Savannah Cat Breed

-Just like Savannah’s bold appearance, is its bold and boisterous personality.
+Just like Savannah’s bold appearance, its personality is bold and boisterous.

 - The Savannah bonds strongly with his family members, so be prepared for a constant companion following you around the home.